zfw1226/active_tracking_rl/README.md

 as too many processes (e.g. more than one process per cpu core available) will actually be detrimental in training speed and effectiveness.
 `--split` means that it will save the tracker and target model separately for further evaluation.

-You can also run the two baseline methods referred in the original paper, as following:
+Besides, you can also run the two baseline methods referred in the paper.

 To train tracker with `Ram` target:
 ```